-If you have a problem obtaining the payment of a pension for working periods of less than a year, you can get support.
+If you have a problem obtaining the payment of a pension for working periods of less than a year, contact our assistance services for help.

-This amount is then adjusted to reflect the actual time you were covered in that country (called the pro rata benefit).
+This amount will then be adjusted to reflect the actual time you were covered in that country (called the pro-rata benefit).

 Each country's decision on your claim will be explained in a special note, the P1 form, you will receive.

-Rosa worked 20 years in country A and 20 years in country B.
+Rosa worked 20 years in France and 10 years in Spain.

-Rosa is entitled to this higher amount — 2 150 euros a month.
+Rosa is entitled to the higher amount — 1 000 euros a month.